mengsifei/MTRAG_NIC/README.md

 # MTRAG_NIC
 Here I show the presentation and results.
-The code is in the hse hpc.